jgonyea/wp2grav_exporter/grav_components/README.md

-# Drupal Export Theme
+# Wordpress Export Theme

-The **Drupal Export** Theme is for [Grav CMS](http://github.com/getgrav/grav).
+The **Wordpress Export** Theme is for [Grav CMS](http://github.com/getgrav/grav).
 This README.md file should be modified to describe the features, installation, configuration, and general usage of this theme.

 ## Description

-Exported content types from Drupal.
+Exported content types from Wordpress.